 Italy is known for its history, geographical beauty, and food.
-It is also known for wonderful music that has inspired artists everywhere and continues to expand its tremendous fanbase worldwide.
+It is also known for their wonderful music that has inspired artists everywhere and continues to expand its tremendous fanbase worldwide.

 Italian singers set the bar by fusing the richness of Italian culture, passion, and unique artistry into their songs and performances.